joaomiguelvieira/kNN-STUFF/README.md

 In the *Sources* menu, find the *Libraries* tab.
 Select the file *knnCluster_Pkg.vhd*, under *Design Sources*, *VHDL*, *xil_defaultlib*.
 Right-click and select *Set Library*.
 Write *knnCluster* and select *Ok*.

 From the flow navigator menu, select *Package IP*.
-Go through the several tabs that have review icon (small sheet of paper with a pencil) and merge all the changes (click in the suggestions presented in the yellow bar).
+Go through the several tabs that have review icon (a small sheet of paper with a pencil) and merge all the changes (click on the suggestions presented in the yellow bar).
 Finally, select *Review and Package* and *Re-Package IP*. **Note that if you want to keep the project after packaging the IP, you need to select first *Edit packaging settings* deselect the option *Delete project after packaging***.

 ## Build the block diagram
 After packaging both IPs, you can close all Vivado projects but the first one you created.
 In the *Flow Navigator* menu, under *PROJECT MANAGER*, hit *Settings* and navigate to *IP* and then *Repository*.
 Add the directory that contains the IPs to the list of repositories, and make sure that both IPs are located.